The Big 5 personality model is a tool to help you gain emotional insight about your core personality traits and find the best career match for you!

 Briggs and Briggs Myers found Jung’s theories on personality were similar (albeit more developed) than their own, so they incorporated aspects of Jung’s work into their typology theory and created a questionnaire to help people understand themselves better.
 This became the basis of what we now refer to as the Myers-Briggs Type Indicator (MBTI), a lifelong project on different personality types that the mother-daughter team continued to refine.

-In our opinion: While there are many merits, believers, and followers of the MBTI, it’s not a scientifically valid or reliable assessment.
+In our opinion: While there are many merits, believers, and followers of the MBTI personality types, it’s not a scientifically valid or reliable assessment.
 However, the framework and interpretations from each of the typologies are great for creative conversation.
 In fact, we use an MBTI variant as part of our career exploration process with our clients.
 When taken together with other assessments and reflections, this tool can help refine and shape important search criteria for your career exploration.

 Home → Helpful Articles → Career Exploration → What Does Your MBTI Personality Type Actually Mean for Your Career?